 While in production for Middlebury late in 2014, Seedlight Pictures stumbled upon the story of Marty Schnure and Ross Donihue, who run Maps for Good, a start up that partners with conservation organization to create maps that illustrate their work – in this case it was the new Patagonia Park, which has been in development over the past ten years by Conservacion Patagonica.
 Marty and Ross received a Patagonia Environmental Grant and National Geographic Young Explorers Grant to complete their work in Patagoina.
 We spent a week in the park mapping new trails with Marty and Ross and learning about the park, which is an exceptionally ecologically diverse tract of land home to all the region’s original species.
 The film explores the way maps can serve as powerful tools to conserve wild lands and, through the voice of conservation icon, Kris Tompkins, and Marty and Ross, highlights a new era of exploration that is focused around conservation, more than simply discovery.
 The film is currently in production…Stay tuned for more updates soon.

-Last year, Tahria worked with National Geographic Studios to produce a new series following the path of human evolution through the horn of Africa, the Middle East, Asia and Africa.
-Visit the show website here.
+Tahria’s recent work with National Geographic includes producing a broadcast series following the path of human evolution through the horn of Africa, the Middle East, Asia and Africa; a branded content series for the Adventure online magazine and an investigative story with two Explorers in central Africa.

-Tahria is a frequent collaborator with environmentally-minded production company Seedlight Pictures, where she manages each project from conception to completion.
+With collaborators like Seedlight Pictures and Maser Films, she acts as the master logistician throughout pre-, in-field and post-production stages of each project.
 She is as capable behind the camera as she is crafting story in the editing suite.

 Tahria’s films have received recognition at various film festivals, including…